 Online payments are accepted at any time 7 days a week.
-If you have questions about your registration, financial aid or bill - please visit the staff at Student Services.
-(T.2100)
+If you have questions about your registration, financial aid or bill - please visit the staff at the Student Services Center.

 Refund policy

 You can apply for a refund in accordance with these Minneapolis College Refund Policy guidelines: